seviet/landingpage/vsphere/refarch-main.md

 - [Pipeline ERT Repo Link](https://github.com/c0-ops/ert-concourse) : Customer[0] Concourse Pipelines
 - [Running Pipeline Link](https://fly.customer0.net/teams/main/pipelines/vsphere-base) : See the Running Customer[0] Concourse Pipelines

-The reference approach is to create a three Clusters, populate them with the Resource Pools and then deploy PCF with Pivotal Operations Manager into those pools, one pool per Cluster.
+The reference approach is to create three Clusters, populate them with the Resource Pools and then deploy PCF with Pivotal Operations Manager into those pools, one pool per Cluster.
 Core networking is created via an NSX Edge with the following subnets:
   - Infrastructure
   - ERT (_Elastic Runtime_)
   - Service tiles